 The basics: Pet and learn about more than 50 farm animals on this educational tour and pumpkin patch.
 Plus, there’s a hay maze, hayride and roping pen.
 On weekends, be sure to ride the brand-new train.
 And mark your calendars for September 8 from 10am–3pm, as the farm is hosting Touch a Truck, where the farm will have their hayrides, petting farm and barrel train running at no cost, except the admission fee of five dollars per person.
 All proceeds will benefit the Gunter Parks Foundation.

-Cost: $8 per person Monday–Friday; $10 Saturday and Sunday; free for children younger than 2
+Cost: $8 per person Monday–Friday; $10 Saturday and Sunday; free for children 2 and under

 Where: 3521 Main St., Frisco; 972/335-2882